-First, the Newton the City of Newton, among others. are establishing pollinator gardens in public places and encouraging homeowners to plant native wildflowers favored by native insects.
+First, the Newton Conservators and the City of Newton, among others, are establishing pollinator gardens in public places and encouraging homeowners to plant native wildflowers favored by native insects.
 These gardens are intended to support native pollinators that are declining in Newton and elsewhere in the region and around the world.
-In particular, certain native bumblebee species are declining, with three of the remaining species at risk of disappearing from Massachusetts over the sity, and University of Massachus, th meet in Newton Centre to disc and politinator gardens.
+In particular, certain native bumblebee species are declining, with three of the remaining species at risk of disappearing from Massachusetts over the next decade.

 Second, some residents keep honeybee hives on their properties.
 For them, keeping honeybees is a satisfying, educational, and delicious hobby.
-Some beekeepers have permission to keep multiple hives on public land in Newton, in part because of their native pollinators and non-native honeybees might be competing for flowers.
-Will masses of honeybees consume most of the floral nectar and pollen the native insects need to
+Some beekeepers have permission to keep multiple hives on public land in Newton, in part because of their educational value.